mozilla/fxa/features/FxA-70-kpi-dashboards/README.md

 In this example,
-a new user creates and account and connects their first device as part of a single user-interaction sequence.
+a new user creates and account and connects their first device as part of a single user-interaction flow.
 Once the device is connected
 it can start syncing,
 generating 'account.signed'
 events that are no longer
-connected to the same sequence id.
+connected to the same flow id.

 To protect potential PII,
 user and device ids will be HMACed with a secret key